kyma-project/kyma/docs/serverless/03-01-supported-webhooks.md

 type: Details
 ---

-A newly created or updated Function CR is first updated by the defaulting webhook and then verified by the validation webhook before the Function Controller starts to process it:
+A newly created or modified Function CR is first updated by the defaulting webhook and then verified by the validation webhook before the Function Controller starts to process it:

 1. **Defaulting webhook** sets the default values for CPU and memory requests and limits, and adds the maximum and the minimum number of replicas, if not specified already in the Function CR.